Illustrations by Eleonora Antonioni

 The magic of interlanguages is best shown through two distinct situations:

-a) When, as a language learner you have yet to master your chosen language or have poor knowledge of a foreign language and find yourself replicating elements of your own language instead.
-Think: Je vais driver, in French, instead of Je vais conduire for, "I am going to drive."
-Or when you use false friends like nobody’s business, like: Das ist groß, for "this is disgusting" in German, instead of "this is big."
+A) When, as a language learner you have yet to master your chosen language or have poor knowledge of a foreign language and find yourself replicating elements of your own language instead.
+Think: Je vais driver, in French, instead of Je vais conduire for, “I am going to drive.”
+Or when you use false friends like nobody’s business, like: Das ist groß, for “this is disgusting” in German, even though it means “this is big.”

-b) When speakers from two entirely distinct communities attempt to speak in one common language in order to make themselves understood, create a common identity or even form trading partnerships with each other.
-There are hundreds of interlanguages in the world and here are just a few examples:
+B) When speakers from two entirely distinct communities attempt to speak in one common language in order to make themselves understood, create a common identity or even form trading partnerships with each other.
+There are hundreds of interlanguages in the world — but here are a few famous examples:

 A macaronic language spoken in space!
 In 2000, NASA listed Runglish as one of the languages spoken between the English-speaking and Russian-speaking crew members of Expedition One, aboard the International Space Station.
 Runglish was also popularised in Arthur C. Clarke’s novel 2010: Odyssey Two, where a Russian and an American crew started a “Stamp out Russlish” campaign to crack down on boredom.
 Examples include: Слайсающий чиз (slaysayushiy chiz) for sliced cheese and Аисд кофе (Aisd kofe) for iced coffee.
 Back to Earth, you can still hear some Runglish being spoken in the Russian community of Brighton Beach in Brooklyn, New York.